What Is a Nutraceutical Merchant Account?

 Affiliate Marketing Risks and Nutra Merchant Accounts

-Affiliate marketing can be a powerful growth engine for nutraceutical businesses, but if you don’t manage it correctly, it can become one of the biggest threats to your merchant accounts longevity.
+Affiliate marketing can be a powerful growth engine for nutraceutical businesses, but if you don’t manage it correctly, it can become one of the biggest threats to your merchant account’s longevity.
 You may ask, why?
 This is because of unsupervised affiliates that may get aggressive or use deceptive tactics such as fake celebrity endorsements, unsubstantiated medical claims, or using miracle cure languages, or sometimes even doing continuity billing offers.
 All these can have a negative impact on your merchant account.

 Even if your website is fully compliant, just by working with rogue affiliate funnels, it can result in chargebacks, customer complaints, or even processor audits.

-Payment processors generally flag nutraceutical merchants if they notice that the site is getting redirects from non complaint pre-landers.
+Payment processors generally flag nutraceutical merchants if they notice that the site is getting redirects from non-compliant pre-landers.
 They may restrict your account if they find out that your traffic is coming from blacklisted geographies or devices.
 If your affiliates use terms like “free trial or Limited supply just to show the urgency, which are not backed by real inventory, all such claims can restrict your account.

 How to Stay Compliant While Using Affiliate Marketing